Welcome to THE MAKING OF A NATION – American history in

 be treason to go to war this soon, so poorly prepared."

-the people of the West and the South wanted to fight, then let them pay for the
+The Federalists charged that Gallatin's difficulties showed the people did not want war, especially the people of New England.
+If the people of the West and the South wanted to fight, then let them pay for the war.

 Republican John Randolph also spoke against the war.

 "How could the administration speak of war when it did not even have the